 4.05.
 Contract Employment Exempt.
 This ordinance does not apply to job positions for full- or part-time exempt employees whose employment is contingent on possession of a license to practice a particular profession, including, but not limited to, medical doctors, pharmacists, attorneys and accountants.

 Article 5.
+Applicability of Preference to Previously Terminated Employees

+5.01.
+Rehire Provided for Previously Terminated Employees.
+A preference candidate is eligible for rehire 90 days after termination or self-termination unless one of the following apply:

+a.
+The preference candidate was terminated for one of the following reasons:

+1. Fraud, misrepresentation, or theft from the Tribe, its enterprises, or a Tribal employee; or

+2. Violence, sexual harassment, or sexual misconduct in the work place; or

+3. Failure to comply with workplace drug and alcohol policies; or

+b.
+The preference candidate was convicted of a crime that occurred in the course of their duties as an employee of the Tribe.

+5.02.
+Employees Not Eligible for Rehire.
+No preference candidate is eligible for rehire for a period of five (5) years if they have been terminated three or more times within a ten (10) year period.
+After the five (5) year ban from employment has ended, the preference candidate may apply for employment at the Tribe again.

+Article 6.
 No Property Interest; Sovereign Immunity Preserved.

-5.01.
+6.01.
 No Property Interest.
 Nothing in this Ordinance shall be construed to create a right or prerogative of employment in any individual, nor shall it be construed to create a contract or agreement for employment out of any application for or conversation regarding employment.